carlos-reynosa/browser-javascript-module-boilerplate/README.md

 4. Run the build Gulp task which lints, tests, and uglifies the module.
     * `gulp build`

-Once you have successfully run the build Gulp task, the final uglified and original module source files should apear within the root of the project directory and within the `dist` folder.
+Once you have successfully run the build Gulp task, the final uglified (module.min.js or dist/module.min.js) and original module (module.js) source files should appear within the root of the project directory and within the `dist` folder.